Maternal Mental Health Service:

 - Liaise with staff in a variety of settings, ensuring that teams are able to respond effectively and efficiently to the needs of people with mental health problems in their care.

-- To undertake psychologically based risk assessment and risk management for women and people and provide advice on the psychological aspects of risk to the multi-disciplinary team
+- To undertake psychologically based risk assessment and risk management for women and people, and provide advice on the psychological aspects of risk to the multi-disciplinary team

 - Document and report incidents as required i.e. risk and health and safety.

 - Ensure junior staff are appropriately inducted, receive appropriate clinical supervision, have an annual appraisal and are compliant with mandatory training requirements.
 Where appropriate this may also include the requirement for the post holder to manage these staff in line with agreed Trust HR processes.

 - Jointly and individually ensure the service meets the agreed key performance indictors/ contractual targets identified by the Trust and adhere to local and government initiatives.